 - Leave out your cardboard boxes, and anything you can’t recycle at home.
 We’ll take it back to the farm to reuse or recycle (each box can be used up to 10 times!).

-- By the end of 2020, all our fruit and veg will use 100% home compostable packaging.
-When composted, this packaging biodegrades (breaking down completely into carbon dioxide, water vapour and organic matter, just like a plant decomposing) within a year.
+- All our fruit and veg comes in 100% home compostable packaging where needed at all.
+When composted, this packaging biodegrades (breaking down completely into carbon dioxide, water vapour and organic matter, just like a plant decomposing).

 Celebrating UK produce